 When we were in the Netherlands a few weeks back we absolutely loved it and now we had yet another long weekend with Monday being a holiday, so we decided to go back.
-However, we decided not to go to Amsterdam this time, we wanted something a little more relaxed so we decided on Utrecht.
-The way the public holidays were positioned made it a little more relaxed than we had hoped for, but that wasn’t a problem at all.
+However, we didn’t exactly go to Amsterdam this time, we wanted something a little more chilled so we decided on Utrecht.
+The way the public holidays were positioned made it more relaxed than we had hoped for, but that wasn’t a problem at all.

 Utrecht is the fourth largest city in the Netherlands with a population of 330,772 in 2014.
 Utrecht’s ancient city centre features many buildings and structures, several dating as far back as the High Middle Ages.
 It has been the religious centre of the Netherlands since the 8th century.
 Utrecht was the most important city in the Netherlands until the Dutch Golden Age, when it was succeeded by Amsterdam as the country’s cultural centre and most populous city.
 It also has the second highest number of cultural events in the Netherlands, after Amsterdam.